 Did you know:

 - The water portion of your bill did not increase, not even to keep up with inflation, from 2001 to 2007.

-The water bill is calculated by both a fixed rate and a variable rate based on consumption.
+- The water bill is calculated by both a fixed rate and a variable rate based on consumption.
 The costs for consumption are tiered, meaning water gets more expensive as more is consumed.
-Using both a fixed and variable rate based on consumption, allows the City to both encourage conservation, charge for a specific usage level, and ensure that revenue is sufficient to fund operating costs including repaying Bonds as well as invest in on-going renewal and replacement of system components.
-Here is how consumption and the tiered rate impact the water bill:
+Using both a fixed and variable rate based on consumption allows the City to encourage conservation, charge for a specific usage level, and ensure that revenue is sufficient to fund operating costs including repaying Bonds as well as invest in on-going renewal and replacement of system components.
+Consumption and the tiered rates impact the water bill.

 - The original water system was paid for with a combination of federal and local dollars.
 While the system has been maintained, funds for replacement were not set aside.
-This time, there are no federal funds available for our water system.
+At this time, there are no federal funds available for our water system.

 The City of Lake Oswego operates and maintains 200 miles of collection pipes and ten pump stations.
 Flows from these facilities all empty into the Tryon Creek Wastewater Treatment Plant operated by the City of Portland located on Foothills Road.
 The system includes a main sewer interceptor pipe in Oswego Lake, which was replaced and completed in 2010 through the Lake Oswego Interceptor Sewer Project (LOIS).

-- In 2004 and 2005, Wastewater Rates did not increase at all, not even to keep up with inflation.
+- In 2004 and 2005, Sewer (Wastewater) Rates did not increase at all, not even to keep up with inflation.

 - In 2006, rates started increasing every year to pay for the replacement of the main interceptor sewer line (big pipe that collects waste from small sewer lines in neighborhoods and carries the waste to the Treatment Plant) through the LOIS project.